valorin/valversion/README.md

     },
 ```

-2. Run `composer.phar install` or `composer.phar updat` to install in your application.
+2. Run `composer.phar install` or `composer.phar update` to install in your application.

 3. Add the module name (`Valorin\Version`) to `config/application.config.php`.